BatoolHamawi/COVID-19WordEmbeddings/README.md

   organization={Springer}
 }
 ```
+- The rest of word embeddings models were built to be used with classification algorithm in our paper
 [Eating Garlic Prevents COVID-19 Infection: Detecting Misinformation on the Arabic Content of Twitter](https://arxiv.org/abs/2101.05626)
 If you are qoing to use our pre-trained models, please cite this work using the following bibtext:
 ```cite